aa01912001/python-scraper/README.md

 # python scraper
-Just some small program I wrote when learning python scraper.
+Just some programs on python scraper.